 What are you working on now?

 I’m working to grow our GRITS platform (gogrits.org) for helping institutions manage, share and celebrate their energy efficiency and other sustainability projects.
-We just celebrated GRITS’ 5th anniversary on Earth Day.
-Historically, we’ve worked primarily with universities but more recently, we’ve been engaging with other industries to expand access to range of sectors including airports, city/county/state governments, companies, cultural institutions, hospitals and K-12 schools.
+We just celebrated GRITS’s 5th anniversary on Earth Day.
+Historically, we’ve worked primarily with universities but more recently, we’ve been engaging with other industries to expand access to a range of sectors including airports, city/county/state governments, companies, cultural institutions, hospitals and K-12 schools.
 It has been both exciting and really challenging building sales/marketing/engagement processes and experimenting with what works well and what flops.
-We’ve also growing organically without taking any external capital or spending any money on advertising, so it has been an adventure!
+We’ve also grown organically without taking any external capital or spending any money on advertising, so it has been an adventure!

 What led you to the work you’re doing now?

 Our work on GRITS is the third major evolution in the 14 years since I founded the Sustainable Endowments Institute (SEI) as a nonprofit under Rockefeller Philanthropy Advisors in 2005.
 I’ve cared about environmental/sustainability issues since I was a little kid in the ’80s when I watched my parents spend years painstakingly build a green, eco-friendly and nontoxic home for our family in the woods in western mass where I grew up.
-When I started SEI we decided to focus on the sustainability practices of universities since I was very active sustainability advocate when I was a student at Williams College and was frustrated with the lack of action on sustainability at most colleges.
+When I started SEI we decided to focus on the sustainability practices of universities since I was a very active sustainability advocate when I was a student at Williams College and was frustrated with the lack of action on sustainability at most colleges.
 So, we created the first Green Report Card and started grading hundreds of universities annually on their sustainability practice.
 After doing that for five years we wound it down and changed our focus to our work on green revolving funds as an innovative way to systematically increase funding/investment in energy efficiency and sustainability projects by institutions which led us to launch the Billion Dollar Green Challenge in 2012 And then in 2014 we finally were able to launch GRITS after spending 2+ years raising money and building the beta version of the tool.
 We now work with 700+ institutions across a variety of sectors all across the US, Canada, Australia and New Zealand with plans to expand into Europe starting next month.
-I’m really passionate about using data and better tools to help accelerate implementation of climate solutions from cutting edge to technology to even basic upgrades like LED efficient lightbulbs or low-flow bathroom fixtures.
+I’m really passionate about using data and better tools to help accelerate the implementation of climate solutions from cutting edge to technology to even basic upgrades like LED efficient lightbulbs or low-flow bathroom fixtures.
 GRITS helps track and make the business case for all of these types of projects and more and our GRITS Library of 2,700 completed projects shows a median ROI of 16%.

 If you could go back and give yourself three pieces of advice when you started your project/organization/business, what would that advice be?